 When Stuart Hogg ran out at BT Murrayfield to earn his 100th cap for Scotland, only four other people on the planet knew what that special feeling was like.

-The 30-year-old Exeter Chiefs’ full-back from the famous rugby town of Hawick in the Borders wore his familiar number 15 jersey against Ireland in the Round 4 Guinness Six Nations clash – and it promises to be a special day for him and his family.
+The 31-year-old Exeter Chiefs’ full-back from the famous rugby town of Hawick in the Borders wore his familiar number 15 jersey against Ireland in the Round 4 Guinness Six Nations clash – a special day for him and his family.

 He followed fellow males Ross Ford (110 caps), Chris Paterson (109 caps) and Sean Lamont (105 caps) in reaching the three figure mark for Scotland.